1980 NCAA Division I basketball tournament

-In the 2nd year the tournament field was seeded, no #1 seed reached the Final 4.
-This would not happen again until 2006 and also occurred in 2011.
+In this, the second year the tournament field was seeded, no #1 seed reached the Final Four.
+Since then, it has happened three other times, in 2006, 2011, and 2023.
+Purdue University's next Final Four appearance after this year would occur in 2024.
+Five coaches from teams in the Eastern bracket (Jim Boeheim, John Thompson, Lute Olson, Rick Pitino and Rollie Massimino) would later win their first (and in Pitino's case, the first of more than one) national championship.

-UCLA would forfeit its second place in the standings in 1981 after players representing the school were declared ineligible by the NCAA.
+UCLA would forfeit its second place in the standings in 1980 after players representing the school were declared ineligible by the NCAA.

 Schedule and venues

 The following are the sites that were selected to host each round of the 1980 tournament: